Read-The-Question/rtq-review/src/pages/md/topics/topic_tmoney_g1.md

 </div>
 <div class='question subquestion'>

-A lorry can carry $68$ boxes, and each box contains $22$ books.
+A box of chocolates contains $37$ individual chocolates.

-How many books can the lorry carry?
+How many chocolates are there, in total, in $18$ of the same boxes?

 </div>
 <div class='workings'>